Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

 6-minute walk from the Duomo Complex.

-This is perhaps a bit offbeat and often left off of itineraries attempting to cover Milan in one day, but Jeremy and I find ossuaries fascinating and can’t bear to leave it off.
+This is perhaps a bit offbeat and often left off of itineraries attempting to cover Milan in one day, but Jeremy and I find ossuaries fascinating and can’t bear to leave it off, even just as an alternative option.

 This small ossuary is tucked inside the Church of San Bernardino and is home to a seriously impressive number of bones.